z88kat/lilygo-paper-watch/README.md

     - [ ] Connect to WiFi via your phone
     - [ ] Setting Geo Locaiton via your phone
 - [ ] Weather display
+- [ ] Alarm (s)
+- [ ] Timer
+- [ ] Focus Timer

+As there is no buzzer on the LILYGO T-Wrist E-Paper ESP32 development board, the alarm and timer apps will not be able to make any sound.
+The alarm and timer apps will only be able to vibrate the watch.

 Not planned features: